 - A Space to Wonder and Explore: We should be encouraging student wonderment and exploration, to ask “why?” often and have the determination to go and find out.
 It is important that students recognize the differences that we have as human beings.
 Not one person is made equal or the same, and so questions about why there are different skin colors and why others speak a different language, as well as inquiring about different cultures should be celebrated.
 It’s when we ignore the fact that we are different and design for equality where we make our biggest mistakes.

-When we walk into a space designed strictly for one person, we feel uncomfortable and exposed – the opposite of inclusion and comfortability.
+When we walk into a space designed strictly for the needs of one type of person, there is a greater likelihood of feeling uncomfortable or exposed.
 This rings true in education when we provide the same desk and chair combination for every student, or restrooms only for “men” and “women”.
 Students feel that they have to conform, that they do not have choice, control, or say in how they fit into the classroom environment or socially amongst their peers.
-We can build comfortability and inclusion if we design for every student, keeping in mind how they each learn and how they would interact with each other if they could design their own space.
+We can design for inclusion when we consider needs for a wide array of students, keeping in mind a variety of learning styles, and social behavioral norms.

-As educators and designers, we need to constantly be assessing spaces and how students respond to them.
+As educators and designers, we should constantly address and consider the design/redesign of educational spaces and how students respond to them.
 Do you observe anyone feeling left out?
 Who are we not accommodating?
 These are important questions to be asking every year as students grow, learn, and change.
 Pursuing equity over equality benefits everyone and promotes the ideals of inclusion in children as they develop.
 Designing for diversity within learning environments is one way to work towards a more inclusive society for generations to come.